 Early Origins of the Sabey family

-One of the first records of the family was Laurence William Savona ( fl.
-1485), a Franciscan of London, graduated D.D. at Cambridge, where in 1478 he wrote his 'Margarita Eloquentiae' in three books.
-CITATION[CLOSE]
+Laurence William Savona ( fl.
+1485), was a Franciscan of London, graduated D.D. at Cambridge, where in 1478 he wrote his 'Margarita Eloquentiae' in three books.

 Early History of the Sabey family